 Barbados & Punch.
 Rum is the point of pride and Mount Gay is among the oldest dating back to 1703.
 This rum makes a cocktail, or a Bajan Rum Punch, simply adding lime juice, sugar syrup, water and bitters.

 Cuba & Mojito.
 Cuba is famous for several cocktails but on top is The Mojito, made of white rum mixed with mint, soda water, fresh lime juice and sugar.
 Daiquiri was born in a town called Daiquiri and is the original drink loved by Ernest Hemingway, a mix of white rum, sugar and lime juice.
 And finally, Cuba Libre is a more exotic name for the simple rum and coke.

-A blue liquor more famous than the island itself
+Blue liquor more famous than the island

 Dominican Republic & Mix.
 The cocktail mix is called Mamajuana, a drink made from rum, red wine, honey, bark and herbs.
 People say this taste better than it sounds.

 Curacao & Vodka.
 The blue liquor has the same name as the island and almost more famous than the place itself.
 While it tastes orange, the citrus fruit flavours the spirit comes from the Laraha plant.
 Mix it with vodka or rum

 Jamaica & Punch.
 Planters Punch was founded in South Carolina with a recipe of Jamaican origins.
 The mix is two parts dark Jamaica rum, one-part lime juice and one-part sweet orange juice or pineapple juice with a dash of grenadine.